alexbeletsky/alexbeletsky.github.io/source/_posts/2013-10-15-securing-express-dot-js-http-endpoints.markdown

 categories: nodejs expressjs security authorization
 ---

-Once you implement HTTP API using Express.js (which is great option, btw), the security became the concern.
-There are a lot of diffent options and strategies, implementing security for API's.
-One of the latest I prefer is described here.
+Once you implement HTTP API using Express.js, the security became the concern.
+There are a lot of different options and strategies, implementing security for API's.
+One of the latest I prefer is described [here](https://github.com/alexanderbeletsky/backbone-express-spa#authorization-cors).

 Doesn't matter what the actual strategy is, you have to apply it somehow in your application.
-In general, HTTP API security goes down to authorization issues.
-That would mean, you have a piece of information in HTTP request (either field in header or cookie), by checking one you can say, is this HTTP request authorized or not.
+In general, HTTP API security goes down to authorization.
+Having a piece of information in HTTP request (either field in header or value in cookie), by checking one you can say, is this HTTP request authorized or not.

-That "check" have to applied for all HTTP calls, except ones explicitly mentioned as "guest".

 <!-- More -->

 ## Middleware

 Such type of job is ideal for middleware.
-In fact, you might have middleware function, that does authorization check:
+In fact, you might have middleware function, that does authorization:

 ```js
 function access(req, res, next) {